 Furthermore, AI teammates and enemy AI improvement changes are still a work in progress.
 Stealth detection and reactions were adjusted in a recent update but the team will be looking to improve the behaviour more in the future.

-Another top result of the survey was to remove online requirements but Ubisoft are hesitant to do this as they "require more investigation" due to the scope of the potential change.
+Another was to remove online requirements but Ubisoft are hesitant to do this as they "require more investigation" due to the scope of the potential change.
 Chances of this happening are slim to say the least since all the "time savers" are hard to sell without an internet connection.